-Paula Moreno is the founding president of Manos Visibles and a member of the Inter-American Dialogue since 2014.
+Paula Moreno is the founding president of Manos Visibles, a Colombian NGO that implements development strategies to strengthen urban youth organizations and communities of women, with an emphasis on high-risk ethnic communities.
+Since 2010, Manos Visibles has reached more than 500 community leaders and organizations that influence the lives of more than 25,000 Colombians.
 From 2007 to 2010, she served as Colombia’s minister of culture under President Álvaro Uribe Vélez.
 Moreno was the first Afro-Colombian, as well as the youngest person, to hold a cabinet-level position in the country’s history.

 Moreno holds an MPhil in management studies from the University of Cambridge.
 She was a US Fulbright Scholar at the Massachusetts Institute of Technology.
 In 2014, she was named a Yale World Fellow.